excarnateSojourner/wiktionary-dumps/README.md

 #### Output
 Another pages file containing only the pages that had a section for the language specified, with all other language sections omitted.

-### `parseStubs.py`
+### `parse_stubs`
 #### Purpose
-To convert a pages file such as stub-meta-current.xml to a CSV file containing the ids, Wiktionary namespaces, and titles of Wiktionary pages.
+To convert a pages file such as `stub-meta-current.xml` to a CSV file containing the ids, Wiktionary namespaces, and titles of Wiktionary pages.

 #### File inputs
 1. The pages file containing stubs (i.e. ids, namespaces, and titles).
-The best file for this in the dumps is `stub-meta-current.xml`.
+The best file for this in the dumps is `stub-meta-current.xml` (but `pages-meta-current.xml` should also work).

 #### Output
 A CSV file in which each line consists of the id, namespace, and title of a page, separated by vertical bars (`|`).
 For example, here are a few of the first lines created from a data dump made in 2024-01 (with some similar lines removed):